 Vietnam has incredibly scenic parts that receive significantly fewer visitors.
 So is the far north mountain resort of Sapa still worth visiting?

-I arrived in Sapa on a misty morning, attempting to keep my eyes open after a bumpy overnight train ride from Hanoi.
 A first stroll through town tells me the tourist industry is in full bloom.
 Hotels stand side by side, women in traditional clothes display their handicrafts in the streets, and a couple of Italian restaurants are visible behind the fast-travelling clouds.
-The hotels are massive, the provided services usually the same; massages and especially trekkings come to me through signs and people who offer them in the town centre.

-A centre that doesn’t have much to get excited about: the lake in Sapa’s heart is a sweet spot not to be bothered by salesmen.
+The centre doesn’t have much to get excited about: the lake in Sapa’s heart is a sweet spot not to be bothered by salesmen.
 It’s also the perfect place to take in the almost Swiss-like scenery of the green lake and colourful hotels — yes — with a beer or iced coffee as a companion.
-Consider heading for Sapa Market as well, where people from the mountain villages sell fruits, herbs, and mushrooms in the outdoor section.
-Inside, there’s actually hardly anything appealing for sale, but the markets internal architecture is worth checking out.

 Catcat Village

 If you look for authenticity, this isn’t the hot spot, though.
 If you want to show off with Instagrammable shots of flower fields, or the sparse rice terrace, then pay the fee and explore Catcat.
-I had a feeling of being in a theme park, and the highlight was the Tien Sa waterfall.
-But here’s Sapa’s secret; more beautiful and thundering waterfalls are to be found elsewhere.

 Exploring by bike

-Is there a Sapa beyond tour packages and trekkings on demand?
-Yes, and the best tool to beat the business is a motorbike.
 Once you leave the packed heart of Sapa, the driving experience is undisturbed, and so are the views of pointy peaks and farmlands.
 I find myself driving west and stopping for a waterfall that’s pounding from a height of more than 200 meters.
-The 20.000 dong admission for Thac Bac – or Silver Waterfall – isn’t scaring off, and it’s pretty amazing to see the stream tumbling down on many levels.
-Also, there’s hardly a living soul around.
+There’s hardly a living soul around at Thac Bac – or Silver Waterfall – and it’s amazing to see the stream tumbling down on many levels.

 Trekking or biking?

 The most praised and advertised trek is the one going from Sapa town to Lao Chai and Ta Van, supposedly thanks to their cultural value, scenery, and a peek into traditional tribal life.
 My hotel recommends this trekking, and even the independent tourist information centre recommends it.
-But, a motorbike it is.
-Trekkings cost about 400.000 to 500.000 dong, while you can rent an automatic or manual bike – suitable for 2 – for 100.000 dong for the entire day.
+But having already rented a motorbike, I opted to hit the road instead.

 Immediately after entering the rocky road down to Lao Chai, you’ll pay 75.000 dong per head to be admitted to the communities.
 The trail offers a grand viewpoint, overlooking rice terraces, and small settlements in the deep.
-It’s sad to see children and elderly women vending knitted bags and the inevitable bracelets, while most tourists here are solely interested in the views over the edge.

-The weather can change rapidly in Sapa, and especially when it’s down-pouring, the trail into Lao Chai is only accessible for experienced drivers and reckless fools.
-The closer you get to the main street, the more it becomes clear where the guests of Sapa’s countless hotels spend their days.
+The weather can change rapidly in Sapa, and especially when it’s down-pouring, the trail into Lao Chai is only accessible for experienced drivers (or reckless fools).

 Ta Van is said to be more untouched, but it’s hard to ignore the bars and ‘pizza’ signs here.
 Generally, pizza is great – no complaints – but it’s odd to see it in a Vietnamese mountain village that’s branded as ‘authentic and unspoiled’, even by established travel guides.